-While a lot of people celebrate the Fourth of July with fireworks and beer, some are asking what it truly means to be free, and how to create a world that ensures that freedom for all with equal opportunity, a meaningful role in smaller and more effective democracies, and the freedom from others – and the climate crisis – that we find in nature or the nonhuman world.
+While a lot of people celebrate the Fourth of July with fireworks and beer, some are asking what it truly means to be free, and how to create a world that ensures that freedom for all with equal opportunity, a meaningful role in more effective and participatory democracies, and the freedom from others – and the climate crisis – that we find in nature or the nonhuman world.
 That sort of freedom is what human rights and consensual governance looks like, and we get there by ensuring an equitable start in life for everyone.
 Fair Start family planning creates an actual social contract that works, and nothing has a greater impact on the crises we face today.

 Enter Cassie King and Matt Webber.
 Cassie and Matt are exemplifying what it would mean to constitute communities that are actually free, in part by compensating future generations for the harm we have caused them through the climate, inequity and other ecosocial crises.